-Brief advice can be carried out by anyone.
+Very brief advice (VBA) can be carried out by anyone.
 It can take as little as 30 seconds and is known to be powerful when carried out by a health professional.
-Asking about smoking and being able to signpost a smoker to an NHS Stop Smoking Service is recommended for all who come into contact with smokers through their work.
+Asking about smoking and being able to signpost a smoker to a local Stop Smoking Service is recommended for all who come into contact with smokers through their work.

 Here are some reasons to offer brief advice: